dock108/mini-golf-break/DEVELOPMENT_GUIDE.md

     *   `Ball.js`: Represents the golf ball, managing its visual mesh, physics body, and interactions (hole entry, bunker state, collisions).
     *   `BasicCourse.js`: Defines the layout and configuration for the default course, including hole definitions and hazard placements.
     *   `hazards/HazardFactory.js`: A factory module responsible for creating hazard visuals and physics triggers based on configuration.
+    *   `NineHoleCourse.js`: Manages the structure and progression for a full 9-hole course.
 *   **`src/physics/`**: Contains physics-related setup and utility functions.
 *   **`src/events/EventTypes.js`**: Defines constants for different game events.